-Toronto, June 6, 2011 — NexJ Systems Inc., (“NexJ” or the “Company”) (TSX: NXJ), a leading provider of enterprise private cloud software, delivering customer relationship management (CRM) solutions for the financial services, insurance and healthcare industries, today announced unaudited financial results for its first quarter ended March 31, 2011.
+Toronto (May 1, 2013) — NexJ Systems Inc., (TSX: NXJ), a provider of cloud-based software, delivering enterprise solutions for the financial services, insurance, and healthcare industries, today announced financial results for its first quarter ended March 31, 2013.

 This news release includes certain measures that have not been prepared in accordance with International Financial Reporting Standards (“IFRS”) such as Adjusted EBITDA and Adjusted EBITDA margin which are used to evaluate the Company’s operating performance as a complement to results provided in accordance with IFRS.
-The Company believes that Adjusted EBITDA is useful supplemental information as it provides an indication of the results generated by the Company’s main business activities prior to taking into consideration how those activities are financed and taxed and also prior to taking into consideration asset depreciation and the other items listed below.
+The Company believes that Adjusted EBITDA and Adjusted EBITDA margin are useful supplemental information as it provides an indication of the results generated by the Company’s main business activities prior to taking into consideration how those activities are financed and taxed and also prior to taking into consideration asset depreciation and the other items listed below.

-The term “Adjusted EBITDA” refers to net loss before deducting share-based payment expense, finance income, finance costs, foreign exchange loss, depreciation and income taxes.
+The term “Adjusted EBITDA” refers to net income/loss before deducting share-based payment expense, earn-out expense, finance income, finance costs, foreign exchange gain/loss, depreciation and amortization and income taxes.
 “Adjusted EBITDA margin” refers to the percentage that Adjusted EBITDA for any period represents as a portion of total revenue for that period.

 The term Adjusted EBITDA and Adjusted EBITDA margin are not measures recognized by IFRS and do not have standardized meanings prescribed by IFRS.
 Therefore, Adjusted EBITDA and Adjusted EBITDA margin may not be comparable to similar measures presented by other issuers.
 Investors are cautioned that Adjusted EBITDA and Adjusted EBITDA margin should not be construed as an alternative to net income (loss) as determined in accordance with IFRS.